pingcap/docs/reference/tiflash/tune-performance.md

 # Tune TiFlash Performance

-This document introduces how to tune the performance of TiFlash, including planning machine resources, TiDB parameter tuning, and set the size of TiKV Regions.
+This document introduces how to tune the performance of TiFlash, including planning machine resources, tuning TiDB parameters, and setting the size of TiKV Regions.

 ## Plan resources

 If you want to save machine resources and have no requirement on isolation, you can use the method that combines the deployment of both TiKV and TiFlash.
-It is recommended that you save enough resources for TiKV and TiFlash, and do not share disks.
+It is recommended that you save enough resources for TiKV and TiFlash respectively, and do not share disks.

-## TiDB parameter tuning
+## Tune TiDB parameters

 1. For the TiDB node dedicated to OLAP/TiFlash, it is recommended that you increase the value of the [`tidb_distsql_scan_concurrency`](/reference/configuration/tidb-server/tidb-specific-variables.md#tidb_distsql_scan_concurrency) configuration item for this node to `80`: